Nationals vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Nationals Recent Betting Performance

-- When it comes to the total, the Nationals and their opponents are 3-7-0 in their last 10 games.

-- The Nationals' previous 10 matchups have not had a runline set by bookmakers.
+- The last 10 Nationals contests have not had a runline set by bookmakers.

 Explore More About This Game